 You can re-invite a user to the survey if they 'decline' the invitation, 'abandon' the invitation, or if they accept and don't complete the survey.
-By default the re-invitation will occur in 90 days, but you can pick any number of days for each of these three conditions up to a maximum of 90 days.
+By default, the re-invite will occur in 90 days, but you can set any number of days for each of these three conditions up to a maximum of 90 days.

-- Accept- The invitation can be accepted by clicking "Yes, I'll give feedback" on an computer or by tapping "Text Me" or "Email Me" on a mobile device.
+- Accept - The invitation can be accepted by clicking "Yes, I'll give feedback" on a desktop device, or by tapping "Text Me" or "Email Me" on a mobile device.

-- Decline- The invitation can be declined by clicking "No, thanks" on a desktop.
-Shown by the red box on the image below.
+- Decline - The invitation can be declined by clicking "No, thanks" on a desktop (see the red box in the image below).
 Note: There is no decline action for a mobile invitation.

-- Abandon- The invitation can be abandoned on a computer by clicking the "x" in the top right corner of the survey invite, or by clicking out of the survey invite window.
-On a mobile device the survey can be abandoned by clicking the "x" in the top right corner of the invitation.
-Shown by orange box on the images below.
+- Abandon - The invitation can be abandoned on a desktop device by clicking the "x" in the top right corner of the survey invitation, or by clicking out of the survey invitation window.
+On a mobile device, the survey can be abandoned by clicking the "x" in the top right corner of the invitation (see the orange boxes in the images below).